ADHD Assessment in Santa Monica, CA — Birth Feelings

 A formal ADHD evaluation from a licensed clinician can provide documentation that may support requests for workplace accommodations or, if you are a student, academic accommodations under disability disclosure processes.
 The specific requirements for accommodation eligibility vary by employer and institution.
 Your clinician can discuss what documentation the evaluation provides and how it can be used.

-An ADHD assessment is an evaluation process that results in a professional clinical impression about whether ADHD is present and how it is affecting your functioning.
+An ADHD assessment is an evaluation process that results in a professional clinical diagnosis about whether ADHD is present and how it is affecting your functioning.
 ADHD therapy, such as individual counseling or coaching, is an ongoing support process that helps you develop strategies for managing ADHD in daily life.
 Some people begin with an assessment to gain clarity, then move into therapy.
 Others come with an existing diagnosis and seek therapy directly.

 Telehealth mental health services have expanded significantly in California, and many assessments can be conducted remotely with the same quality of clinical evaluation.
 Contact Birth Feelings to ask whether telehealth assessment is available for your situation.